unyt-org/uix/docs/guide/04 Reactivity.md

 }
 ```

 When running UIX without having [Deno for UIX](https://github.com/unyt-org/deno) installed, the app will terminate with an exception.
 To disable JUSIX or allow the UIX app to run with the original [denoland/deno](https://github.com/denoland/deno) build, make sure to set the `jsxImportSource` option to `uix`.
-Keep in mind that this will disable all reactivity for your UIX app.
+Keep in mind that this will disable all automatic reactivity features in your UIX project.